Are you ready to taste some mouthwatering Korean BBQ recipes? This post has everything you need to know.

 In Korean barbeque, the grills are often built right into the table.
 Korean barbeque is a highly social experience, with all diners taking part in the preparations.
 Check out this video to see what it’s like to eat at a Korean barbeque restaurant!

+What about Korean barbeque side dishes?
 The side dishes vary, too.
 In the United States, our favorite BBQ accompaniments include things like macaroni and cheese, macaroni salad, cole slaw, corn on the cob, and cornbread.

 In Korea, the most popular side dishes for barbeque include kimchi and rice – or perhaps a fresh vegetable dish.
 Much healthier!